memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

   destroying the device) and invasive attacks (carried out at the device and silicon level with the destruction of the package).

-Attacks on the JTAG interface belong to the hardware none-invasive attack type.
+Attacks on the JTAG interface belong to the hardware non-invasive attack type.

 ### Detecting JTAG pins

-If there is absolutely no documentation for a given chip, the first thing an attacker would do is to detect the actual JTAG pins.
+If there is absolutely no documentation for a given chip, the first thing an attacker would do is detect the actual JTAG pins.
 Special tools leverage some features of the JTAG protocol to automate the detection process.
 Let's dive into them.